 I always see a plant container in every vessel I find.
 If it can hold soil, it can be a planter.
 So, when I saw this huge funnel in my parent’s garage, I knew it would be a perfect hanging plant holder.
 So, I decided to upcycle dad’s antique funnel for my cactus

 Dad isn’t with us anymore, but Mom said I could have it.
 I’m not sure how he would feel about this, but I think he would like it.
-I have a Disocactus ramulosa ‘Bill’s Red’ that has been in an undersized pot for quite some time.
+I have a mistletoe cactus-Disocactus (Pseudorhipsalis) ramulosa ‘Bill’s Red’ that has been in an undersized pot for quite some time.
 You can tell from the pictures that it has a lot of dried out, dead stems.
 This funnel is probably a little large for this plant but I am going to be extra careful when I water it and I think it will be just fine.

 The point of this post is to show you that it is always a good idea to look at things in a new way.
-This funnel had a completely different use than for holding plants.
+This funnel had a completely different use than holding plants.
 Gas and plants definitely do not mix.
-It hadn’t been used in a long time and I washed it out a couple of times to make sure no gas remained.
+It hadn’t been used for a long time and I washed it out a couple of times to make sure no gas remained.
 It already had a screen in the bottom but I put window screen over it anyway.
-I drilled 2 more holes equidistant from one another to hang the chains from and bought chain and s-hooks at the local hardware to use as the hangers.
-I used soil appropriate for cactus and potted it up, watered it and now won’t water it again for quite a while, as there is a lot of soil around the root ball.
+I drilled 2 more holes equidistant from one another to hang the chains and bought chain and s-hooks at the local hardware to use as the hangers.
+I used soil appropriate for cacti, and potted it up, watered it and now won’t water it again for quite a while, as there is a lot of soil around the root ball.

 The finished product.

 I had fun making this and I love that it was something that my dad used.
 Take a look in your or your parent’s basement or garage because you never know what you might find.
 Have you found a family “treasure” and used it for your plants?